Meet Our Staff!

 Lori McCurdy

-Lead teacher and Garden Educator
+Lead teacher and Director

 Lori began her professional career as a preschool teacher, as well as serving as a nanny for multiple families over the years.
 Additionally, she taught a multi-aged group with special needs in a private elementary school.
 In 1997, she graduated from Colorado State University with a Bachelor of Science in Human Development and Family Studies: Emphasis in Early Childhood Education.